robin-rpr/calos/doc/clearly-test.rst

 Charliecloud comes with a comprehensive test suite that exercises the container workflow itself as well as a few example applications.
-:code:`ch-test` coordinates running the test suite.
+:code:`clearly test` coordinates running the test suite.

-While the CLI has lots of options, the defaults are reasonable, and bare :code:`ch-test` will give useful results in a few minutes on single-node, internet-connected systems with a few GB available in :code:`/var/tmp`.
+While the CLI has lots of options, the defaults are reasonable, and bare :code:`clearly test` will give useful results in a few minutes on single-node, internet-connected systems with a few GB available in :code:`/var/tmp`.

 The test suite requires a few GB (standard scope) or tens of GB (full scope)